PacktPublishing/Databricks-ML-In-Action/Chapter 1: Getting Started/Readme.md

-# Chapter 1: Getting Started Book and Lakehouse Concepts
+# Chapter 1: Getting Started and Lakehouse Concepts

 **Here is what you will learn as part of this chapter:**